skanga/JarGet/README.md

 ## Configuration

-Configure Jarget using system properties (`-D`) or environment variables:
+You can configure JarGet using system properties (`-D`) or environment variables:

 ### Log Level
 ```bash